axieinfinity/ronin-documentation/docs/node-operators/non-validator-setup-m.md

 ---
-description: (POA MAINNET) Run a non-validator node
+description: Set up and run a non-validator node
 ---
 # Run a non-validator-node (mainnet)